King Edward VI School, Bury St Edmunds: World Wars

 In common with schools of its type King Edward's has lost many old boys in war.
 Four Old Burians were killed in the Boer War, and thirty-two in WW1.
 On 4 February 1921 a memorial bearing the names of 32 old boys killed in the Great War was dedicated in the Cathedral at Bury St Edmunds.
-Twenty nine old boys gave their lives in WW2 and a memorial those former pupils was place close to the existing WW1 memorial in 1949.
+Twenty nine old boys gave their lives in WW2 and a memorial to those former pupils was placed close to the existing WW1 memorial in 1949.
 Both memorials were designed by Basil Oliver, an old boy of the school.

 King Edward VI School Today

-The current school remains a Voluntary Controlled Church of England school and accepts Students from ages 11 to 18, it is attended by approximately 1400 pupils.
+The current school remains a Voluntary Controlled Church of England school and accepts Students from ages 11 to 16, it is attended by approximately 1400 pupils.
 It is a specialist sports college and is a Training school for new teachers.
 Since 2008, the school has also been partnered with Shanghai Yangjing-Juyan Experimental School in China to develop international links and exchanges between the schools have occurred.

 The school was rated "Good" in its 2014 Ofsted Inspection and the school achieved a 77% 9-4 pass rate at GCSE and a 99% pass rate at A Level in 2018.
-A further inspection in 2019 maintained the "Good" rating with pupils judged to be making above average progress.
+A further inspections in 2019 and 2023 maintained the "Good" rating..

 In 2016 the school became 11 to 18 institution admitting pupils in years 7, 8 and 9.
 The school has since become an 11 to 16 institution with the opening of the Abbeygate 6th Form College in Bury St Edmunds.